 No this isn't envy that her bed hair never requires brushing and looks better than mine.
 It's basic common sense.

 Not enough for you?
 Well, I managed to double-check the 11th book again, since the library copy was out, and found some more examples to add to the pile of evidence.
 Remember Pinnoccio’s ugly mug?
 (Who could forget it?)
 Well, here’s some more glaring similarities.

 Faced with the threat of upcoming death of one of his friends, he suddenly developed a defense mechanism and conveniently forgot his stone-faced gaze and reverted back to a familiar Marlon Brando-type sneer.
 (Not that he actually succeeded...)

-When it comes to tyranical president-for-life dictators, they rely on repetitive images to bolster their image.
-In the case of the Emperor whose iron rule declares that nobody gazes on his figure for too long lest they cower in fear of his appearance, this becomes something of a hinderance.
+When it comes to tyrannical president-for-life dictators, they rely on repetitive images to bolster their image.
+In the case of the Emperor whose iron rule declares that nobody gazes on his figure for too long lest they cower in fear of his appearance, this becomes something of a hindrance.
 He has a few words to say about the competence of the artist working on his likeness:

 I could post some more obvious examples of his fearsome visage, but I think I've made my point.

 Changing topics, one of my longest posts was about the relevance of the Foobjournal continuing its barbs on the reprints of For Better or for Worse.
 I wrote a throwaway line about how the family strip in seach of an ending reminded me of a Peanuts strip.
 I found the relevant comic in a book titled Snoopy's Guide to Writing.
 (Considering the number of his multiple rejection slips, he’s the last muse we should be going to for influence)